matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

     });
 ```

 The event listener will give us this "e" object which will contain information on which key specifically was pressed.
 Each key on the keyboard has a numerical value.
-You can find out which key binds to which numerical value here.
+You can find out which key binds to which numerical value [here](http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes).

-We also want to prevent the default action happenning when click this key as the arrows will cause scrolling.
+We also want to prevent the default action happening when pressing this key as the arrows will cause scrolling.
 It's very important to make sure we call the prevent default after we have identified it's the right key.
 Otherwise we will stop all keys working like CMD+R for refresh.

 ## Calculating where we can move

-Earlier when creaing the layout array we logged the d0 and d1 values.
+Earlier when creating the layout array we logged the d0 and d1 values.
 These values are the position directions you could head from that square.
-Through trial and error it became clear that legal move (ones that did not go through walls) where always stored in the d1 value.
+Through trial and error it became clear that the legal moves (ones that did not go through walls) where always stored in the d1 value.

 At the start of the algorithm a number is bound to each direction.